hansputera/whatsapp-bot/README.md

 - **Build with Hearts and Authentic**
 - **Whatsapp-Web.js as wrapper**

-We using Enmap as database, and discordjs collection as handler support.
+We use Enmap as database, and discordjs collection as handler support.
 Don't forget give star to this repo :-)

 # Installation and Configurations.

-- **Puppeter, you can the puppeter launch option in `server.js`**
+- **Puppeter, you can set up the puppeter launch option in `server.js`**
 - **Make sure, you've read the enmap installation documentation.**

 **NOTE: READ WHATSAPP TERMS BEFORE USE!**